rodgerbagnall/planimeter/README.md

 Currently, you can only set the tracer arm length by editing the code.

-View the HTML via githack: https://raw.githack.com/rodgerbagnall/planimeter/main/planimeter.html
+View the page at: https://www.ecclesman.com/p/planimeter.html

 # References
 * http://whistleralley.com/planimeter/planimeter.htm